wnusair/WOS/README.md

 You also have to type the command after you type "cmd."

 Example: cmd echo hi

+You need to know basic terminal/console commands to be able to use this.

 ### Tree
 This command lists all the files in the cloud.
 I am working on making it look better (it currently looks ugly).